opensearch-project/documentation-website/_dashboards/visualize/viz-index.md

 ## Gantt charts

 Gantt charts show the start, end, and duration of unique events in a sequence.
-Gantt charts are useful in trace analytics, telemetry, and anomaly detection use cases where you want to understand interactions and dependencies between various events in a schedule.
+Gantt charts are useful in trace analytics, telemetry, and anomaly detection use cases where you want to understand interactions and dependencies between various events in a schedule. **Gantt chart** is currently a plug-in, instead of built-in, visualization type in Dashboards.
 Reference [Gantt charts]({{site.url}}{{site.baseurl}}/dashboards/visualize/gantt/) to learn how to create and use them in Dashboards.

 <img src="{{site.url}}{{site.baseurl}}/images/gantt-chart.png" alt="Example Gantt chart in OpenSearch Dashboards" height="100">

 ## Gauge charts

-A gauge chart displays how much there is of the thing you are measuring.
-In a gauge chart, this measurement can exist alone or in relation to another measurement, such as comparing actual sales to the sales goal.
+Gauge charts look similar to an analog speedometer that reads left-to-right from zero.
+They display how much there is of the thing you are measuring, and this measurement can exist alone or in relation to another measurement, such as tracking performance against benchmarks or goals.
 Reference [Gauge charts]({{site.url}}{{site.baseurl}}/dashboards/visualize/gauge) to learn how to create and use them in Dashboards.

 <img src="{{site.url}}{{site.baseurl}}/images/gauge-1.png" alt="Example gauge chart in OpenSearch Dashboards" width="90%">